nawkboy/nawkboy.github.io/reference_by_chapter/MgmtBehaviorsInScrum.md

 ---
-title: Mgmt.
-Behaviors In Scrum: Useful References
+title: "Management Behaviors in Scrum: Useful References"
 ---

-# Mgmt.
-Behaviors In Scrum: Useful References
+# Management Behaviors in Scrum: Useful References

-I do not currently have any external links to share regarding the content of this chapter.
+I do not currently have additional references for this chapter.